ethereum/EIPs/EIPS/eip-x.md

 EIP-X Vaults MUST implement one or both of asynchronous deposit and redemption Request flows.
 If either flow is not implemented in a Request pattern, it MUST use the ERC-4626 standard synchronous interaction pattern.

-All EIP-X asynchronous tokenized Vaults MUST implement ERC-4626, with the following overrides for Request flows:
+All EIP-X asynchronous tokenized Vaults MUST implement ERC-4626 with overrides for certain behavior described below.

+Asynchronous deposit Vaults MUST override the ERC-4626 specification as follows:

-1. In asynchronous deposit Vaults, the `deposit` and `mint` methods do not transfer  `asset` to the Vault, because this already happened on `requestDeposit`.
+1. The `deposit` and `mint` methods do not transfer  `asset` to the Vault, because this already happened on `requestDeposit`.
+2. `previewDeposit` and `previewMint` MUST revert for all callers and inputs.

+Asynchronous redeem Vaults MUST override the ERC-4626 specification as follows:

-2. In asynchronous redemption Vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the Vault, because this already happened on `requestRedeem`.
+1. The `redeem` and `withdraw` methods do not transfer `shares` to the Vault, because this already happened on `requestRedeem`.
-3. In asynchronous redemption Vaults, the `owner/operator` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a non-owner/operator.
+2. The `owner/operator` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a non-owner/operator.
-4. In asynchronous deposit Vaults `previewDeposit` and `previewMint` MUST revert for all callers and inputs
-5. In asynchronous redemption Vaults `previewRedeem` and `previewWithdraw` MUST revert for all callers and inputs
+3. `previewRedeem` and `previewWithdraw` MUST revert for all callers and inputs.

 ### Request Lifecycle